Stamp duty in the ACT

 Property valueDuty rate (owner-occupier)

-This concession allows home buyers to avoid stamp duty, depending on their household income and number of dependent children.
-If your income meets thresholds below, you can avoid stamp duty.
+This concession allows all eligible home buyers to avoid stamp duty.
+Eligibility depends on household income and number of dependent children.
+If you meet the thresholds below, you can avoid stamp duty.

 Number of dependentsTotal gross income threshold